Gooygeek/creations.kgol.xyz/content/news/about/index.md

 Enough mathematics though, you came here for yarncraft.
 Anyway, I knew that it was possible to knit or crochet such a surface and so I watched a couple of instructional videos on YouTube.
-The first few pieces used scraps of yarn from around the house or that my Mum had left over from her knitting days, and look like coral (hyperbolic surfaces do look similar).
+The first few pieces used scraps of yarn from around the house or that my Mum had left over from her knitting days, and looked like coral (hyperbolic surfaces do look similar).
-After that I did a small ambiguri of the corona virus.
+After that I did a small amigurumi of the corona virus.

 At this point I was hooked (get it) and bought a bunch more yarn; making various hats, shawls, and animals for myself and others.